RRothfeld/CrossCompare-js/README.md

 Unit testing of CrossCompare's functions is done using [mocha](http://mochajs.org/) with the help of [chai assertion library](http://chaijs.com/).

 To run the testing code, simply run execute  `./node_modules/.bin/mocha` from within the CrossCompare-js folder.

+# CrossCompare Experiment Set-up
+The experiment access is not shown on the main page, yet can be accessed via opening [http://localhost:3000/experiment](http://localhost:3000/experiment) in your web browser when the CrossCompare-js Node.js server is running (see 'Installation').